Skip to main content

 Additional MaterialsWebcast Q&A

-On October 22, 2022, the Children’s Commission hosted a live webcast entitled “Enhancing the Experience of Children & Youth in Court: How Judges and Attorneys Can Prepare and Support Youth Attending Court.”
-The discussion focused on the importance of youth voice and best practices for preparing a child client for a court appearance, including speaking with the judge about their needs and goals.
-The webcast featured a panel with a judge, attorney, and leaders with lived experience in the child welfare system.
-The panel included the following speakers:
+On October 22, 2022, the Hon.
+Delia Gonzales, Associate Judge of the Dallas County Child Protection and Permanency Court led a panel discussion focused on the importance of youth voice and best practices for preparing a child client for a court appearance, including speaking with the judge about their needs and goals.
+The panel included:

 • Lori Duke, Co-Director and Clinical Professor at the Children’s Rights Clinic at the University of Texas School of Law;